By

 But with EV chargers, it’s a whole different ball game.
 Yes, they suffer from some physical wear and tear and they are prone to getting hot while charging.
 But there’s more to it than just the physical upkeep.

-EV chargers are sophisticated pieces of electronic kit that need to weather the elements, as well as maintain constant communication with network systems and transfer data.
+EV chargers are sophisticated electronic pieces that need to weather the elements, as well as maintain constant communication with network systems and transfer data.
 They need regular updates, like software patches to keep security tight and functionality smooth.
 Plus, they interact a lot more with the user, providing details on charging levels, rates, and sometimes even dynamic updates on power availability or pricing.

 While EV charger equipment gets better and more reliable every year, they are far from perfect and faults still happen.
 Most site operators need to achieve a 98% uptime or higher to ensure a good driver experience and EV fleet uptime.